Program Manager, Southeast Asia Program-Cornell University

 Open Calls for Funding – Living Through Upheaval Grants Program

-UCHRI’s 2022-23 calls for funding are now open.
+UCHRI’s 2024-25 calls for funding are now open.
 This year’s calls include funding to support innovative, systemwide faculty and graduate student working groups, residential research groups, conferences, engaging humanities, and more.
 We especially invite proposals that engage with our theme of “Living Through Upheaval.”
 While the thematic can inform applications to all open calls, four calls directly address this thematic: Historical and Contemporary Leadership in Social Movements; Racial Infrastructures; Conjuring Future(s); and Unexpected Collaborations Beyond the Humanities.
-Most deadlines are February 22, 2022.
+Most deadlines are in February each year.
 Stay tuned for three new calls for funding to open in February.
-More information here.

 SEALC-GETSEA Language Tuition Support